The 2024 Urban Tree Festival

 Walk - Buy Tickets

-The park was originally the garden and grounds surrounding William Morris’ childhood home; an inspiration for his love of nature.
-We’ll spend some time looking at variety of tree leaves and thinking of patterns of nature central to Arts & Crafts movement.
+Originally the garden and grounds surrounding William Morris’ childhood home; and inspiration for his love of nature.
+We’ll look at variety of tree leaves and patterns of nature central to Arts & Crafts movement.

 Walk - Book here